tamnguyen676/ServerBasedChat/README.md

 This branch implements a simple server.
 ChatDriver demos the two python classes by sending a message from one client object to another.

-Some notes:
-This code currently only works if it's run on one computer.
-We will need to hardcode in the server address and its welcoming port if we would like it to work on different machines.

 Client index will be assigned in the order that chat clients connect.
 For example, the first client to connect will be Client A and will have a client index of 0.
 The second client will be Client B and will have a client index of 1, etc...

 All connections are only implemented in TCP for the time being